syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/how-to.md

 You can render **icons** to the list items by mapping the **iconCss**
 &nbsp;field.
-This `iconCss` field create a span in the list item with mapped class name to allow styling as per your need.
+This `iconCss` field create a span in the list item with the mapped class name to allow styling as per your need.

-In the following sample, icon classes are mapped with `iconCss` field.
+In the following sample, icon classes are mapped with the `iconCss` field.

-{% tabs %}

 {% highlight html %}